-Full consideration should be given to the provision of additional open space on decking space above the tracks to the north of Camden Cutting (see Figure 4.6) as part of development proposals involving higher levels of development on the Euston Station and Tracks, either through direct provision or through a financial contribution, taking into account feasibility and viability issues.
+Development towards the higher end of housing and employment capacities indicated in Development Principle EAP1 would lead to significantly higher levels of need for additional open space provision.
+Full consideration should therefore be given to the provision of additional open space on decking space above the tracks to the north of Camden Cutting North Euston Cutting (see Figure 4.6 4) as part of development proposals involving higher levels of development on the Euston Station and Tracks, either through direct provision or through a financial contribution, taking into account feasibility and viability issues.